Kärcher Premium hose box CR 7.220 Automatic

 Premium hose box CR 7.220 Automatic

-Premium CR 7.220 automatic hose reel with automatic hose retraction and smooth hose winding mechanism.
-Can be swivelled from 0° to 180°, with adjustable swivel stop and space-saving flat wall bracket.
+Premium hose box CR 7.220 Automatic with smooth automatic hose coiling and uncoiling.
+Pivots from 0° – 180°, adjustable swivel stop and flat, space-saving wall bracket.

-The Premium CR 7.220 automatic hose reel is compact and enables hoses to be unreeled and reeled up again without getting tied in knots.
-The hose retraction mechanism works automatically and is smooth and steady.
-The automatic hose reel also features an integrated hose brake that ensures the hose is retracted in a controlled manner.
-Thanks to its compact dimensions and the flat wall bracket, the hose reel can be mounted without taking up much space.
-Furthermore, the swivel range from 0° to 180° can be custom set using a practical angled fixture to provide effective protection for objects and walls.
+Hoses can be quickly and easily coiled and uncoiled without forming knots with the compact premium hose box, CR 7.220 Automatic.
+Hose retraction is automatic and uniform.
+Furthermore the automatic hose reel features an integrated hose brake that ensures controlled hose retraction.
+The hose box can be mounted in a minimum of space thanks to its compact dimensions and the flat wall bracket.
+Furthermore the swivelling range of 0° – 180° can be individually adjusted with a practical angle fixation device.
+This makes it possible to effectively protect objects and walls.

 Features and benefits